nrb5089/SignalProcessingTutorial/Module 0/lab2.md

 plt.show()
 ```

 In this tutorial, we saw how to represent a signal in baseband IQ form and passband form.
 Note that the passband representation is used for the actual transmission of the signal, and at the receiver side, the signal would be demodulated back to baseband for processing.
+Balancing this link budget is done using the Friis transmission equation, but when I called it that on my first day of work I got a perplexed look from a senior engineer who corrected me that it was the...

+## Radar Range Equation:

+**Radar** stands for **RAdio Detection And Ranging**.
+It's essentially a system that uses electromagnetic waves to detect objects, measure their distance, speed, and other characteristics.

+Imagine you're in a pitch-black room, and you want to detect if someone's there.
+One way is to shout and listen for an echo.
+If someone's in the room, the sound bounces off them and returns to you as an echo.
+Based on the time it takes for the echo to return, you can estimate how far away they are.

+Radar does something similar but uses radio waves instead of sound waves.

+The radar range equation relates the range (distance) of a target to several factors:

+1. **Transmitted Power ($P_t$)**: The amount of energy the radar sends out.
+2. **Transmitter Antenna Gain ($G_t$)**: A measure of how "focused" the transmitted/received energy is in a particular direction.
+3. **Receiver Antenna Gain ($G_r$)**: A measure of how "focused" the transmitted/received energy is in a particular direction.
+4. **Radar Cross Section ($\sigma$)**: A measure of how much radio energy an object reflects back towards the radar.
+Large metal objects have a high σ; stealth aircraft are designed to have a low σ.
+5. **Frequency ($f$)** or Wavelength (λ): The frequency/wavelength of the radio wave used.
+6. **Range ($R$)**: The distance between the radar and the target.

+The basic radar equation looks like this:

+$$P_r = \frac{P_t  G_t G_r  \lambda^2  \sigma}{(4\pi)^3  R^4 }$$

+Where:
+- $P_r$ is the received power.
+- $\lambda$ is the wavelength of the transmitted signal.
+- Note that often the case with radars is $G_r = G_t = G$

+**Layman Explanation**

+Think of **P_t** as the loudness of your shout, and $P_r$ as how loud the echo is when it returns.

+- If you shout louder (higher $P_t$), you'll hear a louder echo (higher $P_r$).
+- If the person (or object) you're trying to detect is closer (smaller $R$), the echo will be louder.
+- If the person is wearing reflective clothing (think of this as a higher $\sigma$), they'll reflect more sound and produce a louder echo.

+**Antenna Gain (G)** is like cupping your hands around your mouth when shouting (and ears when listening).
+It focuses the sound in a particular direction, making it louder in that direction and quieter in others.

+Finally, the receiver's sensitivity is akin to your hearing ability.
+If you have sharp hearing, you can detect even faint echoes.

+The radar range equation is fundamental in radar technology.
+It provides a relationship between how far away an object is and how easy it is to detect, given various parameters about the radar system and the target.
+This knowledge is crucial in both radar design.
+The follow presentation by MIT Lincoln Labs provides an excellent introduction and overview of each piece:  https://www.ll.mit.edu/sites/default/files/outreach/doc/2018-07/lecture%202.pdf and [2] also has a good introduction

 ## Power